fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 Conclusion
 ----------

 We've really just scratched the surface here - it's not hard to see that we could create more complex data structures using similar techniques.
-We could even use functions to define *numbers* by representing the nth integer as a series of n nested functions.
+We could even use functions to define *numbers* by representing the *n*th integer as a series of *n* nested functions.

 This all hints at a deeper fact: if a language allows you to define and apply functions, that language is Turing-complete (meaning it lets you compute anything that can be computed).
 The [lambda calculus](http://palmstroem.blogspot.com.au/2012/05/lambda-calculus-for-absolute-dummies.html) is the canonical example of such a language.